 Cambridge has also got many Park&Ride car parks – Dark blue markers on the map below, and it is worth checking them out before you set off.
 You can park there for free, then take a bus to the city centre, it is a great way to discover the city, without worrying about parking.
 Also, if you are staying at a hotel in town, many of them have got car parks, or let you park in one of the many car parks for cheaper than the going rate.

 Unless you are disabled or have a medical condition preventing you from walking long distances, walking around Cambridge city centre is fairly easy.

 Cambridge only has one little hill on top of Castle hill, and you may find the 123 steps of the Great St Mary’s church challenging but worth it once you reach the top.

 You can also hop on and off the open-top Sightseeing bus, or the other buses around town provided you have a day travel card.

-Many shops around town offer push bike hire, in the station car park or near the Grand Arcade car park for example.
-You can also borrow an OFO (yellow) bike provided you have a smartphone, their app and an account with them.
+Many shops around town offer bike hire, in the station car park or near the Grand Arcade car park for example.
+You can also borrow a Mobike (red & grey) bike provided you have a smartphone, their app and an account with them.
 It’s very easy and intuitive to use.

-Many punting company offer trips on the river Cam, either to see the Backs of the colleges in town, or towards Grantchester.
+Punting company offer trips on the river Cam, either to see the Backs of the colleges in town or towards Grantchester.
 We recommend Rutherfords, and you would get a discount if you use them and mention you’re on one of our tours.